 While some in the construction sector may be disappointed to see this outcome, the decision is consistent with previous authorities where the Courts have confirmed that the intention behind s 23 is for payees to be able to recover enforcement costs, provided the quantum was reasonable and not “excessively high”, and that some proportionality is required when determining a party’s costs entitlement.

-Cubo confirms that parties can recover enforcement costs in relation debts due under the CCA, but that there is no automatic right to indemnity costs.
+Cubo confirms that parties can recover enforcement costs in relation debts due under the CCA, but there is no automatic right to indemnity costs.
 A more holistic assessment is required based on what is “reasonable” in the circumstances.

 If you have any questions about the article, please get in touch with our Construction Team or your usual contact at Hesketh Henry.